duncanrhamill/oakd_kimera/readme.md

 At the moment all SLAM processing is done on the host, while we wait for custom nodes to be added to OAK-D's Gen2 pipeline.

+> Note: Currently seems to not be able to find any samples, which mean's it's
+> not working quite yet.

 TODO: More info

 ## Build